mtlynch/mtlynch.io/_posts/2017-12-08-outsourcing-mvp.md

 When I was initially discussing the project with Ferngully, she asked if I had any deadlines.
 "No deadlines.
 Just focus on writing good code."

-It's the same thing I tell any developer working with me on a side project.
+It's the same thing I tell any developer working on a side project with me.
 I'd rather receive high-quality code on Thursday than hastily slapped-together code on Monday.
 I estimated that Ferngully's portion would take about 30-50 hours to implement.
 We'd be done in about a week.
 Maybe two or three if my estimates were off or if she worked fewer than 40 hours per week.

 At the time, I was in a busy period with my day job.
-It looked like months before I'd have time to build the frontend.
+It could be months before I'd have time to build the frontend.
 Certainly, I'd be the bottleneck.

 After I finished the design document, I thought about how anticlimactic it would be if Ferngully delivered the scraping code only to have it sit in a drawer for months.
 I spent a few evenings putting together a basic frontend.
-It displayed some sample recipes I scraped by hand, but it would be trivial to point it to Ferngully's data and launch once her work was complete.
+It displayed some sample recipes I scraped by hand.
+We'd be ready to launch as soon as Ferngully completed her work.

 {% include image.html file="ketohub-mvp.png" alt="Basic KetoHub site with dummy data" max_width="700px" fig_caption="Screenshot of KetoHub's MVP, populated with data scraped by hand" img_link=true %}